ibm-cloud-architecture/dba-onboarding-automation/README.md

 **Choose an option:**

-  * **Cloud Pak for Business Automation as a Service demo environment (likely an IBMer):** your environment is predeployed, continue to the [Getting Started Lab](https://ibm-cloud-architecture.github.io/refarch-dba/use-cases/onboarding-automation/#getting-started-lab).
+  * **Cloud Pak for Business Automation as a Service demo environment (likely an IBMer):** your environment is pre-deployed, continue to the [Getting Started Lab](https://ibm-cloud-architecture.github.io/refarch-dba/use-cases/onboarding-automation/#getting-started-lab).
   * **Install Yourself:** To deploy Onboarding Automation on your own environment, continue reading.

 ### Environment